hubmapconsortium/asctb-azimuth-data-comparison/readme.md

 3. Click on hyperlink to go to a sheet.

-The list that indicates Biomarkers present in Azimuth but not in ASCT+B has HGNC-IDs retrieved from the API maintained by the Hugo Gene Nomenclature Committee, with documentation available at [HGNC REST web-service docs](https://www.genenames.org/about/guidelines/).
+The list o Biomarkers present in Azimuth but not in ASCT+B, has HGNC-IDs retrieved from the API maintained by the Hugo Gene Nomenclature Committee, with documentation available at [HGNC REST web-service docs](https://www.genenames.org/about/guidelines/).
 For identifying this list, we first compare Azimuth_BG_names vs ASCT+B_BG_names.
 Then the HGNC-ID is retrieved for this list of Azimuth_BG_names not present in ASCT+B, for comparison with ASCT+B_BG_IDs.